particle-iot/docs/src/content/integrations/webhooks.md

 - Keep things related to the product associated with the product
 - Allows developers to claim devices to their own account, which makes development easier

-Also see [organization integrations](#organization-integrations), below.
+Also see [organization integrations](/integrations/organization-integrations/).
 They are a special class of product integration that is automatically synchronized across multiple products.

 ### Moving or copying an integration